Frequently Asked Questions

 For anyone wishing to operate a Drone to make money, the following chart will be helpful.
 Please note that the regulations in the right column are not valid for commercial Drone flight until an operator passes the FAA course and receives a UAS Airman Certificate ID Card.
+Regulations are subject to change at any time.
 Nothing on this page should be taken as legal advice, and should be verified with the appropriate regulatory agency.

 |Requirements for operating in the National Airspace (NAS)||Part 107 Regulations and how they apply to operators

 |You must have a certified aircraft||Drone (UAS) operators must maintain a UAS in condition for safe operation in the NAS and must inspect before each flight|

 |You must have a registered Aircraft||You must register your UAS with the FAA to be in compliance.
 This applies to both commercial operators and hobbyists.